datascale-ai/data_engineering_book/docs/en/part12/ch41_visual_reasoning_tool_data_engineering.md

 Current public multimodal chart-reasoning benchmark datasets worldwide show an obvious supply gap: there are many manually synthesized simulation chart datasets, while native real compound infographic samples crawled from web pages, newspapers, and popular-science publications remain scarce.
 To reduce annotation difficulty, most datasets manually split multi-subchart infographics into multiple independent images, destroying the original image's spatial associations and contextual logic (Foroutan et al. 2025).

 Against this background, the multi-chart infographic reasoning dataset starts from native real infographic crawling and preserves the original structure: multiple subcharts in the same on-screen layout, globally shared legends, and interleaved regional notes.
 Unlike the above construction methods that depend on web crawling, we use multimodal large models to automatically synthesize charts and question-answer pairs, filling the benchmark gap for real-scenario cross-chart reasoning evaluation.

+For algorithm research, this dataset pushes VQA models beyond “single-chart reading” toward subchart segmentation, cross-view memory storage, and multi-step calculation-chain reasoning, matching industrial scenarios such as financial data analysis, market-information interpretation, and public-health data assessment.

 The self-built dataset is available on Hugging Face: <https://huggingface.co/datasets/xychen-zh/multi-chart-infographic-reasoning>, along with a similar dataset <https://huggingface.co/datasets/ustc-lab/ChartQwen>.

-For algorithm research, this dataset pushes VQA models beyond “single-chart reading” toward subchart segmentation, cross-view memory storage, and multi-step calculation-chain reasoning, matching industrial scenarios such as financial data analysis, market-information interpretation, and public-health data assessment.
+We recommend utilizing the MindSpore framework, with the corresponding GitHub repository available at <https://github.com/xychen-zh/multi-chart-infographic-reasoning-mindspore>.

 ### Case A.2: Dataset Overview